AutonoBot-Lab/BestMan_Pybullet/README.md

 docker pull ccr.ccs.tencentyun.com/4090/bestman:v1
 ```

 - Create docker container

 ```
 docker run -it --gpus all --name BestMan ccr.ccs.tencentyun.com/4090/bestman:v1
 ```

-- If you install docker on the windows platform, install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/), Start and keep running in the background.
+- If docker installed on the windows platform, install [VcXsrv Windows X Server](https://sourceforge.net/projects/vcxsrv/), Start and keep running in the background.

 - Execute `echo $DISPLAY` inside the container, Make sure the result is `host.docker.internal:0` so that it can be visualized on the host machine, if not: